Mr. & Mrs. Smith (1941 film): Plot

-David's friend and law partner, Jefferson "Jeff" Custer (Gene Raymond), tells David he will talk to Ann and persuade her to remarry.
+David's friend and law partner, Jefferson "Jeff" Custer, tells David he will talk to Ann and persuade her to remarry.
 However, when David arrives that evening, he finds that Jeff has instead agreed to legally represent Ann and goes through the various legal outcomes.
 Jeff asks Ann to dinner the following night in David's presence.
 David tells Ann that if she agrees to the date their marriage is over, but Ann accepts the invitation.

 After dinner, Ann and Jeff go to the 1939 New York World's Fair, but they become stuck on the parachute ride and are exposed to hours of rain many feet up in the air.
-When they get back to Jeff's apartment, he plans to put on dry clothes and return to the fair, but Ann feeds the teetotaler "medicinal" liquor ostensibly to prevent a cold, and he becomes drunk.
+When they go back to Jeff's apartment, he plans to put on dry clothes and return to the fair, but Ann feeds the teetotaler "medicinal" liquor ostensibly to prevent a cold, and he becomes drunk.
 Ann returns home.

 Ann and Jeff continue to date and meets Jeff's parents.
-They decide to take a vacation with Jeff's parents at a Lake Placid skiing resort; the same resort where Ann and David had earlier been planning to holiday.
+They decide to take a vacation with Jeff's parents at a Lake Placid skiing resort, the same resort where Ann and David had earlier been planning to holiday.
 Upon arriving at the resort, they find that David has rented a cabin next to theirs.
 When confronted, David faints.
 David pretends to be sick and delirious while Ann fawns over him.
 When Ann discovers his deception, she becomes furious.
-While they argue heatedly, Jeff walks in.
+While they engage in a heated argument, Jeff walks in.
 He knows Ann and David are meant for each other when Ann tries to manipulate Jeff into fighting David.

 Ann decides she wants to get away to the lodge by ski, even though she does not know how to ski.
 David offers to help her put on her skis, but instead places her in a position that prevents her from standing up.
 As she struggles and threatens him, she frees one foot, but then feigns helplessness by reattaching the ski.
 David realizes her pretense, and silences her ranting by kissing her.